artefactory/choice-learn/README.md

 ## Documentation

-A detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn-private/).
+A detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn/).\
+TensorFlow also has extensive [documentation](https://www.tensorflow.org/) that can help you.

 ## Contributing
 You are welcome to contribute to the project !
 You can help in various ways: